 One Perfect Day in Healdsburg

-We were there in the summer, but no matter the time of year, every season has its appeal, from lush summer vineyards and golden autumn light to crisp winter mornings and blooming spring landscapes.
+We were there in the summer, but no matter the time of year, every season has its appeal, from lush summer landscapes and golden autumn light to crisp winter mornings and blooming spring landscapes.

 Settling In